haoyucn/PersonalProjects/README.md

+## Poller.java (documented)
+It is a file that writing for one of my andriod game project, which allows client to be updated in a fixed rate

+## Pattern.py (documented)
+A piece of code that implement an hierarchical pattern detection algorithm, described by a research paper mentioned in the document.

 ## Cougar Kcart
 It is a monopoly style of game that build with PHP, JavaScript, HTML and SQL using MVC.